socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-03-pure-functions+side-effects.md

 [SC]

-[VO]

-Functions in javascript are immensely powerful and flexible, and they can also be super fun!

-Here's a kind of nonsense function that I think demonstrates how weird functions can get in javascript.

-Do you know what the value of this function expression is?

-If so, you're well on your way.
-If not, don't worry, it should make perfect sense by the end of this video.

-[SC]
     function logMessage(){
         const message = 'hi'
         console.log(message)
     }

     const logMessage = () => {
         const message = 'hi'
         console.log(message)
     }

 [VO]
-So, for starters, as you probably know, we can declare a function with the function keyword, or with the arrow syntax.
+So, for starters, as you probably remember, we can declare a function with the function keyword, or with the arrow syntax.
 The curly braces denote the scope of the function.
 Variables declared inside that function are not available elsewhere in the program.

 [SC]